 Many of our rights-of-way have more than one pipeline transporting natural gas.
-Decommissioning occurs when a pipeline located in the same right-of-way as another operational pipeline permanently stops operating while the other line continues to operate.
-Abandonment occurs when a single pipeline or the last operational pipeline in a shared right-of-way permanently stops and no longer provides service.
+Decommissioning typically occurs when a pipeline located in the same right-ofway as another operational pipeline permanently stops operating while the other line continues to operate and service remains in the area.
+Abandonment occurs when a single pipeline or the last operational pipeline in a shared right-of-way permanently stops and is no longer required to provides service to an area.